A Smooth Primal-Dual Optimization Framework for Nonsmooth Composite Convex Minimization: Introduction

 where $f$ is a proper, closed and convex function as in \eqref{eq:primal_cvx}.
 Note that \eqref{eq:constr_cvx} is sufficiently general to cover standard convex optimization subclasses, such as conic programming, monotropic programming, and geometric programming, as specific instances \cite{BenTal2001,Bertsekas1996d,Boyd2011}.

-{Among classical convex optimization methods, the primal-dual approach is perhaps one of the best candidates to solve the primal-dual pair \eqref{eq:primal_cvx}-\eqref{eq:dual_cvx}.
-Theory and methods along this approach have been developed for several decades and have led to various algorithms, see, e.g., \cite{Bauschke2011,Boyd2011,Chambolle2011,chen2016direct,Chen1994,combettes2012primal,Davis2014a,Davis2014,Davis2014b,deng2013parallel,Esser2010a,Goldstein2013,He2012a,He2012,Lan2013,Lan2013b,lin2015sublinear,Monteiro2011,Monteiro2012b,Monteiro2010,Nesterov2005d,Ouyang2013,Ouyang2014,Shefi2014,Tseng1991a}, and the references quoted therein.
-A more thorough comparison between existing primal-dual methods and our approach in this paper is postponed to Section~\ref{sec:comparison}.} There are several reasons for our emphasis on first-order primal-dual methods for \eqref{eq:primal_cvx}-\eqref{eq:dual_cvx}, with the most obvious one being their scalability.
-Coupled with recent demand for low-to-medium accuracy solutions in applications, these methods indeed provide important trade-offs between the complexity-per-iteration and the iteration-convergence rate along with the ability to distribute and decentralize the computation.
+Among classical convex optimization methods, the primal-dual approach is perhaps one of the best candidates to solve the primal-dual pair \eqref{eq:primal_cvx}-\eqref{eq:dual_cvx}.
+Theory and methods along this approach have been developed for several decades and have led to a diverse set of algorithms, see, e.g., \cite{Bauschke2011,Boyd2011,Chambolle2011,chen2016direct,Chen1994,combettes2012primal,Davis2014a,Davis2014,Davis2014b,deng2013parallel,Esser2010a,Goldstein2013,He2012a,He2012,Lan2013,Lan2013b,lin2015sublinear,Monteiro2011,Monteiro2012b,Monteiro2010,Nesterov2005d,Ouyang2013,Ouyang2014,Shefi2014,Tseng1991a}, and the references quoted therein.
+A more thorough comparison between existing primal-dual methods and our approach in this paper is postponed to Section~\ref{sec:comparison}.
+There are several reasons for our emphasis on first-order primal-dual methods for \eqref{eq:primal_cvx}-\eqref{eq:dual_cvx}, with the most obvious one being their scalability.
+Coupled with recent demand for low-to-medium accuracy solutions in applications, these methods indeed provide important trade-offs between the per-iteration complexity and the iteration-convergence rate along with the ability to distribute and decentralize the computation.

-Unfortunately, the newfound popularity of primal-dual optimization has lead to an explosion in the number of different algorithmic variants, each of which requires different set of assumptions on problem settings or methods, such as strong convexity, error bound conditions, metric regularity, Lipschitz gradient, Kurdyka-Lojasiewicz conditions or penalty parameter tuning \cite{cai2016convergence,lin2015global,lin2015iteration}.
+Unfortunately, the newfound popularity of primal-dual optimization has lead to an explosion in the number of different algorithmic variants, each of which requires different set of assumptions on problem settings or methods, such as strong convexity, error bound conditions, metric regularity, Lipschitz gradient, Kurdyka-{\L}ojasiewicz conditions or penalty parameter tuning \cite{cai2016convergence,lin2015global,lin2015iteration}.
 As a result, the optimal choice of the algorithm for a given application is often unclear as it is not guided by theoretical principles, but rather trial-and-error procedures, which can incur unpredictable computational costs.
-A vast list of references can be found, e.g., in \cite{Chambolle2011,Shefi2014}.
+A vast list of key references can be found, e.g., in \cite{Chambolle2011,Shefi2014}.